sciencegenome/sciencegenome/README.md

 **I'm based in Germany/Deutschland.** You can contact me at **[Gmail](mailto:gauravcodepro@gmail.com)/[AppleMail](mailto:codeprog@icloud.com)** I'm open to Scientist/Academics/Researcher/Developer. [**Curriculum Vitae/Past Employers References**](https://github.com/codecreatede/codecreatede/blob/main/Curriculum_Vitae_Gaurav_Sablok_2024.pdf), [**Scopus**](https://www.scopus.com/authid/detail.uri?authorId=36633064300), [**ORCID**](https://orcid.org/0000-0002-4157-9405), [**Web of Science**](https://www.webofscience.com/wos/author/record/C-5940-2014).

-- I have a background in plant biology/bioinformatics, code developer **(prior to 2021: C++, Bash, AWK, R - after 2021: Bash, AWK, Python, Ruby, Julia, Javascript, GO)**.
+- I have a background in plant biology/bioinformatics, code developer **(Till 2021: C++, Bash, AWK, R - 2021 onwards: Bash, AWK, Python, Ruby, Julia, Javascript, GO)**.
 At the level of DevOPS, i only work on what is listed in my package/application development.
-- I am not interested in the areas not listed.
-I have developed the skills, I would need as a scientist/academician/researcher, including designing biological hypotheses, analyzing deep sequencing data, and interpreting its biological significance in the context of planned experiments.
-- I consider myself to be someone with a high level of perseverance who is driven and eager to learn and apply what i have learnt.
+- I have developed the skills, I would need as a scientist/academician/researcher/specialist.
+I consider myself to be someone with a high level of perseverance who is driven and eager to learn and apply what i have learnt.
 - I am result oriented, directive and featured person, who endures developing the capabilities and continous development.
 Till now, i havent use AI for code writing.

 **Getting to Know me ahead**